Tangoe/Mobile-Procurement-API-Documentation/concepts/security/access_tokens/validate_token/index.md

 # Access Tokens

 ## How to Validate an Access Token

 The following information is required to validate an access token:

 * **access_token**: The access token to be validated.

+<br>NOTE: Some client IDs may not have the permissions required to validate tokens.
+When requested, this permission is granted on a case by case basis.
 <br>

 ### Endpoints